Hungary's tax plan seen hitting local markets

 It will raise the corporate tax on energy utilities to 50 percent from 19 percent, lift taxes on public utility distribution networks and make Europe’s highest bank tax a permanent part of the tax system at 2013 levels.

-Analysts said OTP Bank and oil group MOL , two of Central Europe’s biggest firms, could take the brunt of the hit in the Budapest Stock Exchange.
+Analysts said OTP Bank OTPB.BU and oil group MOL MOLB.BU, two of Central Europe’s biggest firms, could take the brunt of the hit in the Budapest Stock Exchange .BUX.

 “They could fall 2-3 percent -- a cautious estimate,” said Erste Bank analyst Jozsef Miro, adding that a possible rise of Asian and European stock markets could moderate the impact.